When and how should I report a claim?

 If our Accident Management department determines, either through a physical inspection or through the use of digital images, that your vehicle is not repairable (phrases often used are ‘Total Loss’ or ‘Write Off’), then we will contact you to discuss the valuation of your vehicle.

-This valuation is based on the ‘Market Value’ of your vehicle at the time of the incident (unless you have an ‘Agreed Value’, please check your policy), and bearing in mind the condition of the vehicle.
+This valuation is based on the ‘Market Value’ (up to the value of the vehicles as stated on your schedule) of your vehicle at the time of the incident (unless you have an ‘Agreed Value’, please check your policy), and bearing in mind the condition of the vehicle.

 Once we have agreed a settlement value we will issue payment to you, less the policy excess.
 Our preferred and quickest methods of making this payment is by BACS transfer straight into your bank account.
 Your claims handler will discuss the options with you.

 If your vehicle is declared a ‘Total Loss’ then we will arrange for your vehicle to be collected and sent to our approved salvage company.
 You will be given the opportunity to collect and remove all personal possessions.
 Alternatively you may be able to retain the vehicle subject to your policy wording and agreement of the underwriters.
 Criteria apply with regard to checking the vehicle for roadworthiness (a VIC check will be required) if it is your intention to return the vehicle to the road.

 What happens if my car is stolen?